CodyAbode/Capes-Capers/Capes & Capers Rulebook.md

     - **Action Type:** Passive
     - **Power Point Cost:** -
     - **Requirements:** None
-    - **Description:** One of your attributes are enhanced even further, granting you +2 to that attribute score.
+    - **Description:** One of your attributes are enhanced even further, granting you +2 to that attribute value.
 - **Flight**
     - **Action Type:** Quick Action (Activation)
     - **Power Point Cost:** 2